 Some sponsorship opportunities are more likely than others to attract passionate fans.
-Good examples are sports, entertainment, hobbies, personal development and cause-related organisations.
+Good examples are sports, entertainment, hobbies, personal development, and cause-related organizations.
 They often attract passionate fans, who have a strong affinity for brands that support their passion.

 The other determining factor is how connected you are to your audience.
 The closer the connection, the stronger the relationship; the stronger the relationship, the greater the influence you have over your audience’s buying decisions.

 A direct relationship has the greatest influence.
 Your aim is to build a minimum viable audience, creating connections and strengthening relationships as you go.
 The stronger the relationships, the fewer audience members you need to represent a viable opportunity for a potential sponsor.